alexgenaud/Poetic-License/README.md

 # Poetic License

-The [Poetic License](./LICENSE) is a permissive open source software license believed to be, in spirit if not legally and poetically, equivalent to the [ISC](./licenses/ISC_OpenBSD) and [MIT](./licenses/MIT0) Licenses.
+The [Poetic License](./LICENSE) is a permissive open source software license believed to be, in spirit and poetically, equivalent to the [ISC](./licenses/ISC_OpenBSD) and [MIT](./licenses/MIT0) Licenses.
-The notice is most similar to the ISC and somewhat to the Expat MIT License.
-The disclaimer is the intersection of various BSD, ISC, and MIT Licenses.
+The notice is most similar to an ISC and Expat MIT License combination, followed by the intersection of various BSD, ISC, and MIT License disclaimers.
-NB: Denial of Merchantability and Tort is common to most of those prior license inspirations, but have regrettably not yet been translated to limerick.

     Poetic License                   //  OpenBSD (ISC), Expat, MIT License
                                      //
     (c) 2022 Alexander E Genaud      //  (c) [YEAR] [COPYRIGHT HOLDER]
                                      //
-    Permission is granted hereby,       //  Permission to use, copy, modify, and (/or) to copy, share, use, modify,        //  distribute this software for any purpose for purposes any,                //  with or without fee is hereby granted, free or for money,               //  provided that the above copyright notice and provided these rhymes all multiply. //  this permission notice appear in all copies.
+    Permission is granted hereby,    //  Permission to use, copy, modify, and (/or) to copy, share, use, modify,     //  distribute this software for any purpose for purposes any,             //  with or without fee is hereby granted, free or for penny,            //  provided that the above copyright notice and provided these rhymes multiply.  //  this permission notice appear in all copies.
                                      //
-    This work ‘as is’ I provide.        //  THE SOFTWARE IS PROVIDED "AS IS" WITHOUT WARRANTY No warranty express or implied.     //  OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING ...
-       For no purpose fit,              //  WARRANTIES OF MERCHANTABILITY AND FITNESS.
-IN NO not even a wee bit.              //  EVENT SHALL THE AUTHOR BE LIABLE FOR ...
+    This work "as is" I provide,     //  THE SOFTWARE IS PROVIDED "AS IS" WITHOUT WARRANTY no warranty express or implied,  //  OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING ... for, no purpose fit,          //  WARRANTIES OF MERCHANTABILITY AND FITNESS.
+IN NO 'tis unmerchantable shit.     //  EVENT SHALL THE AUTHOR BE LIABLE FOR ...
 DAMAGES Liability for damages denied.    //  ...
 WHETHER IN AN ACTION OF CONTRACT, TORT, ...
                                      //  IN CONNECTION WITH ...
 USE OF ...
 THE SOFTWARE.

 ## Poetic License Version History

-Grammar "as is" provided, no warranty express or "implieded".
+Grammar "as is" provided, without warranty, express or "implieded".

-### 2022 (version 2) "for purposes any, for free or money")
+### 2022 (version 2) "unmerchantable shit"

-Pros: Matches the pattern of the ISC notice closely.
+ - Pro: Matches the pattern of the ISC notice closely.
-Maybe: Consider including innovations from Apache 2.0.
-Maybe: Avoids the and or and/or debate, for better or worse.
-Cons: Notice does not mention object: "use this thing, free or for bling"
+ - Con: Vague object of notice: alt "use this thing, free or for bling"
-Cons: The poetic rhythm has reduced its original spring.
-Cons: Should deny merchantability and liability for tort.

     (c) 2022 Alexander E Genaud